22. Women and the Cold War

 Diane Nash, a civilian leader in the civil rights movement, visited Vietnam in December 1966 along with 3 other American women and each brought back stories to the media describing what they saw.
 This was just one of many such "fact-finding" missions undertaken by US citizens early in the conflict in order to report on a war that wasn't receiving the kind of coverage they wanted.

 Pictures of struggling Vietnamese people helped turn the war into one of the most controversial periods of US history.
-By 1972 many were turned against the war and one particularly powerful image that affected Americans was the photograph of a young Vietnamese girl running to escape napalm, the “liquid fire” that had severely burned her back.
+By 1972 many had turned against the war and one particularly powerful image that affected Americans was the photograph of a young Vietnamese girl running to escape napalm, the “liquid fire” that had severely burned her back.
 Nine years old at the time, the naked and vulnerable “Napalm Girl” symbolized the impact of American war technology on everyday Vietnamese people.
 This photo solidified the imbalance power dynamic between the United States and the small Southeast Asian nation, already torn by civil war.
 We now know that the girl in the photograph is Phan Thi Kim Phuc from Trang Bang in South Vietnam.
-While visuals of Vietnam were and are startling, the horrors of war could not so easily be glorified when US citizens now had evidence of so many innocent women and children suffering.
+While visuals of Vietnam were startling, the horrors of war could not so easily be glorified when US citizens now had evidence of so many innocent women and children suffering.

 Pictures of struggling Vietnamese people helped turn the war into one of the most controversial periods of US history.
-By 1972 many were turned against the war and one particularly powerful image that affected Americans was the photograph of a young Vietnamese girl running to escape napalm, the “liquid fire” that had severely burned her back.
+By 1972 many had turned against the war and one particularly powerful image that affected Americans was the photograph of a young Vietnamese girl running to escape napalm, the “liquid fire” that had severely burned her back.
 Nine years old at the time, the naked and vulnerable “Napalm Girl” symbolized the impact of American war technology on everyday Vietnamese people.
 This photo solidified the imbalance power dynamic between the United States and the small Southeast Asian nation, already torn by civil war.
 We now know that the girl in the photograph is Phan Thi Kim Phuc from Trang Bang in South Vietnam.
-While visuals of Vietnam were and are startling, the horrors of war could not so easily be glorified when US citizens now had evidence of so many innocent women and children suffering.
+While visuals of Vietnam were startling, the horrors of war could not so easily be glorified when US citizens now had evidence of so many innocent women and children suffering.

 By 1969, frustration with America’s continuing involvement in Vietnam led SDS to demand more direct action.
 Bernardine Dohrn led an SDS faction that published a manifesto entitled, “You Don’t Need a Weatherman to Know Which Way the Wind Blows” in New Left Notes.
 This document made the case for revolution.
 Dohrn was also active in the Weather Underground, a group committed to answering the violence of the war with violence here at home, including bombings at university buildings.